 A description of the overall mission can be found in Ricker et al. 2015.
-Brief descriptions of the mission operations, including the TESS orbit, field-of-view, time-sampling, and observing strategy, can be found in the Operations page.
-Details on all aspects of the mission, developed for GI proposers, are in the TESS Observatory Guide.
+Brief descriptions of the mission operations, including the TESS orbit, field-of-view, time-sampling, and observing strategy, can be found on the objectives and primary mission pages.

 This website as well as the TESS Instrument Handbook and Data Release Notes should be consulted for the latest information regarding observing with TESS.